Olfactic communication

 Olfactic communication is a channel of nonverbal communication referring to the various ways people and animals communicate and engage in social interaction through their sense of smell.
-Our human olfactory sense is one of the most phylogenetically primitive and emotionally intimate of the five senses; the sensation of smell is thought to be the most matured and developed human sense.
+The human olfactory sense is one of the most phylogenetically primitive and emotionally intimate of the five senses; the sensation of smell is thought to be the most matured and developed human sense.

 Human ancestors essentially depended on their sense of smell to alert themselves of danger such as poisonous food and to locate potent mating partners.
 Using the sense of smell as an instrument paved a way for smell to become a platform of nonverbal communication.
 Smell also has a significant influence on social interactions.
 Through their branch of olfaction research, the National Science Foundation recorded that over 70 percent of American adults believe a person's body odor has a significant effect on how interested they will be when conversing with people of a different sex.
 This process is possible with olfactory bulbs, the part of the brain that discriminates and enhances certain odors.
 Typically, women will prefer men whose natural odor is similar to their own, while heterosexual men are attracted to females with high estrogen levels and strong menstrual secretions.
 An entire industry has been developed to provide people with personal smell-masking products, such as perfume, cologne, deodorant, and scented lotions.
 When a person covers their natural body odor with a pleasant smell, they are communicating their desire to be attractive either emotionally, sexually, or romantically.

 History

-Olfactics is the most critical sense of human biology for centuries, the first classification system for odors was not developed until the later half of the 1700s by Carolus Linnaeus; today, humans are most dependent on eyesight.
+While olfactics were arguably the most critical sense of human biology for centuries, the first classification system for odors was not developed until the later half of the 1700s by Carolus Linnaeus; today, humans are most dependent on eyesight.
 Linnaeus' system was composed of seven different categories that various types of smells could be identified with.
 These categories are champhoraceous musky, floral, pepperminty, ethereal, pungent, and putrid.
 This classification system has been readvised numerous times and is still being developed to actively interpret human olfactics.
 Linnaeus' work sparked interest in several colleagues and other scientists, leading to theories of how olfactics are linked to a person's mood and emotional state.
 This led to the creation of scented room vaporizer in 1851.
 Eugene Remmel's room perfumer was originally designed to uplift or relax the occupants of the space.
 However, this invention instead rose to popularity for its simple ability of providing suitable air quality by ventilating small, heavily populated public places.
 Today, people use scented essential oils in their home or office to create a certain ambience.
 For example, peppermint is used to uplift dreary attitudes, citrus attracts motivational energy, vanilla is used to promote calmness, and lavender predicts relaxation.
 Sharing a scent with the entire room spreads a message of what atmosphere the host would like to set and in return, nonverbally communicates the manner in which the guests or visitors should act.